You are here

 PROJECT DESCRIPTION

-The hematopoietic system supplies our bodies with a trillion new blood cells each day with a variety of functions.
+The hematopoietic system supplies our body with a trillion new blood cells each day.
 Evidently, the ability to create this massive number of healthy cells with unique functions requires a fine interplay of gene expression programs.
-In our lab we try to understand how lineage differentiation and activation of blood stem cells is regulated and encoded in the genome.
+In our lab we try to understand how lineage differentiation and activation of blood stem cells are regulated and encoded in the genome.
+Specifically, we investigate the role of gene regulatory elements (GREs) such as enhancers using high-throughput functional genetic screens at single-cell, as well as bulk level.
+These screens allow us to profile the activity of thousands of endogenous and synthetically designed GREs in different cell types across the hematopoietic landscape.

 WHO ARE WE LOOKING FOR?